Geometric phase for Dirac Hamiltonian under gravitational fields in the non-relativistic regime: Conclusion

 \section{Conclusion}

 There are several astrophysical, cosmological, as well as laboratory systems including those of, e.g., condensed matter and atomic physics, which are involved with spinors, e.g. electrons, protons, neutrinos, and magnetic fields.
 The geometric phases are well-known/expected in these contexts.
 The most common formulations of geometric effects are -- AB effect and PB phase.
-The first one originates solely due to an external potential even with zero field, whereas the latter one arises due to the spin-field interaction, in the case of a spinor traveling in a magnetic field \citep{Cohen1}.
+The first one originates solely due to an external potential even with zero field, whereas the latter one arises due to the spin-field interaction, in the case of a spinor traveling in a magnetic field \cite{Cohen1}.

 As the spacetime curvature is geometric in notion, the features exhibited in the presence of magnetic field, are naturally expected to appear in background gravitational field.
-Here we have shown that how the geometry of black holes can influence the propagation of spinor and in fact lead to geometric phases in them.
+Here we have shown that how the geometry of black holes can influence the propagation of spinor and in fact leads to geometric phases in them.
 The spinors are shown to exhibit two kinds of effect: AB effect and PB phase.
 While in the spacetime around a rotating black hole, both the features arise, around a static black hole only PB phase emerges.
 The interesting manifestation is, in the Kerr geometry the AB effect in fact originates from a pseudo-vector potential, which is solely due to the rotation of the spacetime that incorporates chirality.
 The PB phase includes the static effects of a gravitational background.

-The similar effects are apparent in other spacetimes including that of expanding universe.
+The similar effects are apparent in any other spacetime including that of expanding universe.
 In the parametric space, the underlying geometric phase turns out to be the same in feature as that in magnetic fields.
 However, its possible measurement depends on the length scale of the change in gravitational field.
+Although the results presented here are for non-relativistic particles and are valid in the spacetime around weakly rotating black holes, a covariant formalism of similar effect in a general gravitational background is expected to reveal the similar result.
+We plan to undertake that work in future.
+Indeed, the geometric phase occurring in the magnetic field has been shown to remain intact in a covariant formalism \cite{Stone1}.